 If you are not yet ready to contact an app development company, there is an alternative cost estimation opportunity.
 You can use one of the online development cost calculators, such as:

-The cost of a mobile application development may range from $1,000 to half a million dollars.
+The cost of mobile application development may range from $10,000 to $500,000.
 Any project’s cost correlates with the time required and the quality that should be achieved.
 In the case of mobile apps, this means primarily whether the app is hybrid or native, the number and complexity of features, and the choice of the development team.

 An app development cost breakdown includes, but may not be limited to:

-Creation of a successful product requires many considerations, such as the concept, monetization method, design, user-friendliness, etc., as well as different skills at all steps.
+Creating a successful product requires many considerations, such as the concept, monetization method, design, user-friendliness, etc., and different skills at all steps.
 Based in Eastern Europe, Onix provides full-cycle web and mobile app development, including analysis, UI/UX design, development, testing, deployment, and further updates.
 We’ll be glad to review your ideas and make recommendations for a great final result.